Skip to content ↓

 • Where an infringement of the school’s uniform policy is as a result of that item being lost, damaged or soiled, or as a result of an injury etc. to the student, then parents will be expected provide a note explaining the circumstance and the time frame for its replacement.

 • Where a student has an extreme hairstyle, then parents will be contacted and asked to rectify the situation as soon as possible.
-Depending on the hairstyle, the student may be required to miss lessons until the situation has been rectified.
+Depending on the hairstyle, the student may be required to be isolated at break and lunchtimes until the situation has been rectified.

-• Jewellery may be confiscated.
+• Jewellery will be confiscated.
 If it is, it will be logged with the office and kept in the safe.
 It will be returned to parents on application to the school.

 • Students will be asked to remove make-up.
 Remover and nail polish remover will be available in the office.